 Networking through LinkedIn is one of the most powerful ways to access hidden opportunities in tech.
 When done right, a cold outreach message asking for a referral can open doors that job boards simply don’t.
 However, not every message earns a referral.
-In many tech companies, a successful referral can come with a bonus—often ranging between $500 and $2,000.
-In this post, I break down real LinkedIn messages from the past few weeks, explaining why I referred some people and passed on others.

 The Art of Cold Outreach for Referrals